Menu

 Palliative Surgical Options for Peritoneal Mesothelioma

+Similar to pleural mesothelioma, paracentesis — the equivalent of thoracentesis — can be performed as a palliative treatment to remove built-up fluid in the abdomen.
 Shunts are an additional palliative option used to manage fluid buildup.
-This procedure uses a tube with a pump to allow the fluid to move into a different area of the body where it may be better absorbed.
-While often associated with peritoneal mesothelioma, shunts may also be used for treating patients with persistent fluid buildup in the lungs and chest cavity.
+This procedure uses a tube with a pump to allow the fluid to move to a different area of the body where it may be better absorbed.
+While often associated with peritoneal mesothelioma, shunts may also be used to treat patients with persistent fluid buildup in the lungs and chest cavity.

 This is an image of pericardial mesothelioma.